Page Speed Optimisation: Understanding Its Importance

 Impact on User Experience

-A fast website is no longer a luxury; it’s an expectation driven by effective page speed optimisation.
-Studies show that users are likely to abandon a page if it takes longer than three seconds to load.
-Even a one-second delay can reduce customer satisfaction by 16%.
+A fast website is no longer a luxury.
+It's an expectation, and good page speed optimisation delivers it.
+Studies show users tend to abandon a page that takes longer than three seconds to load.
+Even a one-second delay can cut customer satisfaction by 16%.

-Users value their time, and a slow-loading site can deter potential customers, increase bounce rates, and decrease conversions.
-Whether you’re running an e-commerce store or an informational blog, a fast website keeps users engaged and encourages them to explore further.
+Users value their time.
+A slow site puts off potential customers, raises bounce rates, and lowers conversions.
+Whether you run an e-commerce store or an informational blog, a fast site keeps users engaged and encourages them to explore.

 Influence on SEO

-Page speed is a confirmed ranking factor for search engines.
-Google, for instance, prioritises websites that offer a seamless user experience, and slow-loading pages are penalised in search results.
+Page speed is a confirmed ranking factor.
+Google, for instance, favours sites that offer a smooth experience, and it penalises slow-loading pages in search results.

-Core Web Vitals, introduced by Google, further highlight the importance of page speed.
-These metrics focus on loading performance, interactivity, and visual stability, ensuring websites meet the highest usability standards.
+Core Web Vitals, introduced by Google, underline how much page speed matters.
+These metrics cover loading performance, interactivity, and visual stability.
+They make sure sites meet the highest usability standards.

 Mobile Considerations

-As mobile usage continues to rise, optimising page speed for mobile devices has become even more critical.
-Mobile users often rely on slower network connections, making efficient page loading essential for retaining their attention.
+As mobile use keeps rising, page speed on mobile devices matters more than ever.
+Mobile users often rely on slower connections.
+Efficient loading is essential to hold their attention.

-Google’s mobile-first indexing prioritises the mobile version of your site for ranking purposes, making mobile page speed improvements a top priority.
+Google's mobile-first indexing uses the mobile version of your site for ranking.
+That makes mobile page speed a top priority.

 How to Evaluate Your Page Speed